Apple Cherry Steel-Cut Oatmeal

 • 2 cups water

-• 2 apples peeled, cored and cubed
+• 2 apples (NOTE 1), peeled, cored and cubed

-• 1/2 cup dried cherries
+• 1/2 cup dried cherries (NOTE 2)

-• 1 pinch salt
+• 1 teaspoon salt

 • 1/4 teaspoon cinnamon

-• brown sugar, honey, maple syrup optional
+• brown sugar, honey, maple syrup, optional

 Instructions

-• Add water, apples, dried cherries and salt and bring mixture to a simmer.
-Reduce heat to a low simmer and cook for about 25-30 minutes.
-Stir frequently.
-Oats have absorbed all the liquid and are creamy.
-Apples are soft and cherries are full and moist.
+• Reduce heat to a low simmer and cook for about 25-30 minutes.
+Stir frequently until the oats have absorbed all the liquid and are creamy, the apples are softer and cherries are full and moist.

 • Depending on the type of apples you used and depending how much of a sweet tooth you are, you may want to add some brown sugar, honey or maple syrup at this point.

 • Divide the oatmeal over 2 bowls, sprinkle with the roasted chopped hazelnut and enjoy.
+(NOTE 5)

 Nutrition

-Leave a Reply
+Leave a Review

 Recipe Rating